Gigaspaces/xap-docs/site/content/xap110/monitoring-the-client-side-cache.markdown

 To use the Local View/Cache JMX Monitor:

-1. {{%download "/download_files/GSClientCacheJMXMonitorXAP9.jar"%}} the monitor jar and add it into your application classpath.
+**Step 1.** {{%download "/download_files/GSClientCacheJMXMonitorXAP9.jar"%}} the monitor jar and add it into your application classpath.<br>
-2. Add into your local view/cache configuration the `space-config.filters.Statistics.enabled` parameter as demonstrated below.
+**Step 2.** Add into your local view/cache configuration the `space-config.filters.Statistics.enabled` parameter as demonstrated below.<br>
-3. Add into your application Spring file the `gsClientCacheMonitor` bean.
+**Step 3.** Add into your application Spring file the `gsClientCacheMonitor` bean.
 The following example assumes you have an application using two master spaces, each has its own client local cache proxy.
-See how the `GigaSpacesClientCacheJMXMonitor` is configured to specify the different proxies used by the application:
+See how the `GigaSpacesClientCacheJMXMonitor` is configured to specify the different proxies used by the application:<br>

 ```xml